YC-collection/achuwilson.github.io/projects/blindgrasp.md

 **3. Tactile exploration using Deep Reinforcement Learning**

    This involves developing a tactile exploration policy for the control of a manipulator.
-The exploration policy would generate control commands (joint torques) for the manipulator based on tactile feedback such that it can search through a cluttered environment and pick up the desired object.I have set a goal of picking up a coin from a tray filled with small spherical marbles.
-This would be a good scenario to justify the usage of tactile exploration, as it would be impossible to detect the coin with vision if it is buried under the marbles.
-The initial approach would be to use a deep reinforcement learning based agent to pick up the coin.
-The agent will have to explore by moving the robot's end effector and digging through the marbles.
-It will be given positive rewards when it comes in contact with the coin and a final grand reward when it picks up the coin.
-This would also involve developing of new reinforcement agents which will work well with sparse rewards since the exploration phase would be often having zero rewards.
+The exploration policy would generate control commands (joint torques) for the manipulator based on tactile feedback such that it can search through a cluttered environment and pick up the desired object.The goal is to  picking up a coin from a tray filled with small spherical marbles.
+This would be a good scenario to justify the usage of tactile exploration, as it would be impossible to detect the coin with vision when it is buried under the marbles.